Lab Head

 Nissy Milcia W.

-As a child, I was fascinated by the wonders of the world my encyclopaedias opened up for me – I would stare at the animals that dominated our planet at different time periods and the fossils they have left behind.
-One of my earliest memories involves tracing my fingers over the picture of a trilobite fossil.
+As a kid, I was fascinated by the wonders of the world my encyclopaedias opened up for me – I would stare at the animals that dominated our planet at different time periods and the fossils they have left behind.
+These childhood interests continued to influence my academic trajectory as I explored my interests in the natural world.
+My research interests lie in Evolutionary biology at levels of both microevolution and macroevolution.

 Currently, I am a Master’s student at the BioGeoSys lab.
 For my thesis project, I am trying to understand the effects of anthropogenic activities on a species of endemic Indian fan-throated lizard.
 One of the ways that humans affect wildlife is through the modification of their habitats via processes such as urbanization.
-My model system is found commonly around a variety of locations in Odisha, making them a good model system to understand genetic and phenotypic variation across a multitude of landscape features.
+My model system is found commonly around a variety of locations in Odisha, making it a good model system to understand genetic and phenotypic variation across a multitude of landscape features.

 Apart from my academic interests, I like food (eating, making it, thinking about it), reading, consuming audio-visual media and sleeping.